elementx54/moosefw_vim/README.md

 Inside the user's home Vim directory (on Linux `.vim`) copy the contents of each subdirectory into the corresponding subdirectory.
 If a subdirectory does not exist then create that subdirectory.
-Ensure that syntax, indentation, and folding is on by filetype.
+Ensure that syntax, indentation, and folding are on by filetype.

 ### [Vundle](https://github.com/VundleVim/Vundle.vim) Method
 Assuming you have already set up